Breastfeeding, Everything You Wanted To Know

 Milk Banks!

-Find your nearest milk bank or unofficial breast milk sharing community.
+Find your nearest milk bank or unofficial breast milk-sharing community.
 Share your white gold so other babies can enjoy the benefits of being fed the most natural food in the world.

 Support!

 Even if you can’t donate breast milk, you can still help by supporting new mothers and encouraging them to keep trying when they are having problems breastfeeding.
-The anxiety that accompanies these issues will often make them worse so new mothers need all the positivism they can get!

 Don’t be afraid to use a pacifier when the baby is not hungry and just comfort nursing.

-*Breast-milk can do a lot of things but always contact a trusted medical practitioner for advice if your baby has any skin or digestive issues that are obviously distressing to them or go on for more than a couple of days.*
+*Breast milk can do a lot of things but always contact a trusted medical practitioner for advice if your baby has any skin or digestive issues that are obviously distressing to them or go on for more than a couple of days.*